GridProtectionAlliance/SIMProx/README.md

 > If the console is noisy with status information you can enter the `quiet` command followed by enter to pause feedback, note that your keyboard input is being accepted even if it is interrupted by messages scrolling by, just keep typing.
 To restore normal status mode use the `resume` command.
 Type `help` for other available commands.

+_For the next step, make sure that console is still visible off to the side and pull the SIMProx Manager application back up and into focus so that both tools are visible at the same time._

+#### Initializing SNMP Proxy Host

-Making sure that console is still visible off to the side, pull the SIMProx Manager application back up and into focus.
-With the `SNMPHOST!PROCESS` adapter still selected in the adapter list at the bottom of the page, click the `Initialize` button and confirm the initialize action by clicking `Yes`.
-This operation will restart the `SNMP Proxy Host` adapter applying any updated arguments, e.g., enabled forwarding.
+ Make sure the SIMProx Manager application is open With the `SNMPHOST!PROCESS` adapter selected in the adapter list at the bottom of the page.
+Click the `Initialize` button and confirm the initialize action by clicking `Yes`.
+This operation will restart the `SNMP Proxy Host` adapter applying any updated arguments and reloading any changes in the primary XML configuration file, e.g., enabled forwarding.

-> Make sure any changes are saved before initializing, the initialization process reads from the database configuration.
-You can also reinitialize the adapter from the SIMProx Console application using the `initialize SNMPHOST!PROCESS` command.
+> Always make sure any changes are saved before initializing as the initialization process reads from the database configuration.
+Note that the adapter can also be reinitialized from the SIMProx Console application using the `initialize SNMPHOST!PROCESS` command.

-If there are no messages in <font style='color: red'>red font</font>, the `SNMP Proxy Host` should be operational.
+If there are no error messages (typically in red), the `SNMP Proxy Host` should now be operational.

 > Note that all feedback is logged locally to the `StatusLog.txt` file which can be found in the installation folder.
 The log file size is automatically curtailed per settings defined in the `SIMProx.exe.config` file.
 You can use the XML Configuration Editor, found in the SIMProx folder in the Windows start menu, to adjust any needed rarely changed configuration settings.

 ### Example Config File